×

 Installing the Operators

-To install Red Hat OpenShift Service Mesh, install the following Operators in this order.
-Repeat the procedure for each Operator.
+To install Red Hat OpenShift Service Mesh, you must install the Red Hat OpenShift Service Mesh Operator.
+Repeat the procedure for each additional Operator you want to install.

 • Red Hat OpenShift distributed tracing platform (Jaeger)

 If you have already installed the OpenShift Elasticsearch Operator as part of OpenShift Logging, you do not need to install the OpenShift Elasticsearch Operator again.
-The Red Hat OpenShift distributed tracing platform (Jaeger) Operator will create the Elasticsearch instance using the installed OpenShift Elasticsearch Operator.
+The Red Hat OpenShift distributed tracing platform (Jaeger) Operator creates the Elasticsearch instance using the installed OpenShift Elasticsearch Operator.

 Procedure